iboB/ibob.github.com/_posts/2018-12-16-windows-rpath.md

 excerpt: Some ideas and approaches to the problem of finding auto-loaded DLLs.
 ---
+> Edit: I added a section about delayed loading thanks to comments which pointed out that I had overlooked this

 There are two ways of loading a shared library (.DLL on Windows, .so on most Unix platforms, and .dylib on macs).
 One is to use a function like `LoadLibary` or `dlopen`.
 Then you must manually extract the functions from the library with `GetProcAddress` or `dlsym`.
 Most linkers (all that I know of) also allow you to link with a shared library so that it's loaded on startup and its functions are automatically resolved to symbols in your code.
 That's particularly useful as it's the only sensible way to load a C++ interface from a shared library.